 All Vapourtec cooled tube reactors contain a coil housed inside an insulated glass manifold.
 Temperature can be easily controlled by cooled air around the reactor.
-Vapourtec cooled tube reactors, therefore, do not need to be wound tightly round any sort of former to achieve thermal conductivity, so as a result have little or no physical stress and are also kept at a uniform temperature with no hotspots.
+Vapourtec cooled tube reactors, therefore, do not need to be wound tightly around any sort of former to achieve thermal conductivity, so as a result have little or no physical stress and are also kept at a uniform temperature with no hotspots.
 This results in more precise control of reaction temperature and long reactor life.

 All reactors can be switched in seconds with no tools.